kragen/dernocua/text/adversarial-control.md

 observed state vector, because they need to infer the state of some variables in the system that are not directly observable.
-For example, if something has been warming up significantly even though you aren't applying heat, maybe there's an unobserved heat source in contact with it; the generator needs to simulate this situation for the purpose of evaluating strategies, and the controller needs to take it into account when formulating them, applying less heat than it would otherwise.
-And if you're planning a candidate toolpath or simulating its effects, you'll need to know at what height the tool touched off on the touch-off sensor, even if that was several minutes ago.
+For example, if something has been warming up significantly even though you aren’t applying heat, maybe there’s an unobserved heat source in contact with it; the generator needs to simulate this situation for the purpose of evaluating strategies, and the controller needs to take it into account when formulating them, applying less heat than it would otherwise.
+And if you’re planning a candidate toolpath or simulating its effects, you’ll need to know at what height the tool touched off on the touch-off sensor, even if that was several minutes ago.